NIH-CARD/AlignedUMAP-BiomedicalData/README.md

 It also contains the code for [streamlit dashboard](https://alignedumap-biomedicaldata.streamlit.app) developed for better visualization of longitudinal trajectories.

 ### Key Points
-- Used python implementation of [Aligned-UMAP](https://umap-learn.readthedocs.io/en/latest/aligned_umap_basic_usage.html) as described in [umap-learn](https://umap-learn.readthedocs.io/en/latest/) documentation
+- Used python implementation of [Aligned-UMAP](https://umap-learn.readthedocs.io/en/latest/aligned_umap_basic_usage.html) from [umap-learn](https://umap-learn.readthedocs.io/en/latest/) package
-- Explored the utility of _Aligned-UMAP_ in multiple longitudinal biomedical datasets
+- Explored the utility of Aligned-UMAP in multiple longitudinal biomedical datasets
 - Offer insights on optimal uses for the technique such as effect of hyperparameters
 - An interactive 3D visualization of trajectory plots via streamlit dashboard to discover hidden patterns